 Keep scrolling to see the fall haircut that’s cool-girl approved!

 Johnson’s version of the shag with bangs is tousled, choppy, and long with blunt bangs that part down the center.
 (Townsend also happens to be responsible for this chic cut.)
-To imitate her texture, warm up a medium-hold styling pomade, like Sally Hershberger’s 24K Superiority Complex Texturizing Paste ($40), in your hands; then spread throughout your dry strands.
+To imitate her texture, warm up a medium-hold styling pomade, like the Sexy Hair Healthy Sexy Hair Styling Texture Paste ($9), in your hands; then spread throughout your dry strands.

-Swift debuted a choppier version of her signature sleek bob recently, and we can't get enough.
-A texturizing spray, like Amika’s Un.Done Texture Spray ($24), will give artfully messy life to fine hair.
+We can't get enough of Taylor Swift's choppier version of her signature sleek bob.
+A texturizing spray, like Amika’s Un.Done Volume and Matte Texture Spray ($25), will give artfully messy life to fine hair.

 The It-Brit actress opted to style her shag into soft waves—proof that the low-key hairstyle has earned a place on the red carpet.